Sources

 On/Off Toggle

-The “iTunes” source is on, while the “USB Mic” source is off
+The “Music” source is on, while the “USB Mic” source is off

 Using the On/Off switch, you can toggle an individual audio source off.
 This enables you to temporarily exclude the source's audio from the virtual device without deleting the source and losing its configuration.